 - ¼ cup fresh chopped cilantro or parsley (or a mix of both)

 - 2 Tbsp. red wine vinegar

 - 2 tsp. lower-sodium soy sauce or tamari

 - 4 (6-oz.) skin-on salmon fillets

-- Combine strawberries, scallions, olives, parsley, cilantro, vinegar, soy sauce, and 3 Tbsp. of the oil in a bowl; toss to combine.
+- In a medium bowl, combine strawberries, olives, scallions, herbs, vinegar, soy sauce, 2 Tbsp. of the oil, and ¼ tsp. each salt and black pepper; toss to combine.
 Set aside.

-- Transfer salmon to a serving platter.
-Spoon tapenade overtop.
+- Transfer salmon to a serving platter and spoon tapenade overtop.